 When are planetarium showtimes?

-We are currently screening 4-6 shows per day during the week and 6-7 shows per day on weekends.
-Please note that our planetarium schedule is subject to change—view our Daily Calendar for the latest showtime information.
+Please view our Daily Calendar for the latest showtimes, noting that our planetarium schedule is subject to change without notice.
 Reservations are required for all shows and are available on a first-come, first-served basis upon your arrival at the museum.
 Scan the QR code in the lobby as soon as you arrive to reserve your showtime.
 If no time slots are available, please try again later as additional reservations are often released hourly throughout the day depending on the number of tickets still available for scheduled showtimes.
 Due to a limited quantity of reservations, we regret that not all guests interested in attending a planetarium show may be able to secure a reservation during their visit.

 What health and safety protocols are in place in the planetarium?